 Failure to obtain the correct stamps on time means that shipments (temporary imports and exports) "remain open" with Customs.
 If you cannot proof that your goods have left the country in question, a fine and additional duties will be levied, which can be significant amounts.

 Interested in learning more about our ATA Carnet services, or about any of our other services?
-Contact us by clicking one of the buttons on the left.
+Contact us by clicking one of the buttons on the right.